jgehrcke/covid-19-germany-gae/README.md

 ## Contact and questions

 You probably have many questions, just as I did (and still do).
 Your feedback and questions are highly appreciated!
-Please contact me via mail at jgehrcke@googlemail.com or use the [GitHub issue tracker](https://github.com/jgehrcke/covid-19-germany-gae/issues).
+Please use the [GitHub issue tracker](https://github.com/jgehrcke/covid-19-germany-gae/issues) (preferred) or contact me via mail at jgehrcke@googlemail.com.

 ## Data sources and flow